 Evaluation Research Program Director

 610 Walnut Street, 901 WARF Building

 Madison, WI 53726

-Sara Lindberg is the Director of the Evaluation Research Group at the Population Health Institute and is a Senior Scientist in the Department of Population Health Sciences and the Masters of Public Health program.
+Sara Lindberg is the Director of the Evaluation Research Group at the Population Health Institute and is an Assistant Professor (CHS) in the Department of Population Health Sciences and the Masters of Public Health program.
 She has extensive experience in conducting and overseeing program evaluation and evaluation research efforts.
-In her role as Program Director for Evaluation Research, Sara leads our team of professional evaluators.
+In her role as Program Director for Evaluation Research, Sara leads a team of ~30 professional evaluators.
 The team uses a broad range of methods – from qualitative and descriptive techniques to complex experimental and quasi-experimental trials – to evaluate programs and interventions designed to improve the health of individuals and communities.
 Sara and the Evaluation Research Group collaborate with partners in numerous UW-Madison schools, departments, and institutes, as well as with partners outside the university, including community organizations, schools, tribal governments and programs, representatives of the healthcare Industry, and governmental organizations.
 The team has extensive experience conducting program evaluation for prevention, intervention, treatment, and health policy projects.

 Some of the evaluation projects that Sara currently leads or contributes to include: Wisconsin Obesity Prevention Initiative, Breast Cancer and the Environment Program, Legacy Community Alliance for Health, National Children’s Center for Rural and Agricultural Health and Safety, Lifecourse Initiative for Healthy Families, Partnership for Success 2015, Wisconsin Adolescent Health Systems Building Initiative, Wisconsin State Injury and Violence Prevention Program, Team Nutrition 2016 Nutrition Education and Promotion Program.
 Descriptions of these evaluation projects can be found here.